Recommendations for student IT equipment: home and college use

 A computer

-A laptop or desktop computer, either Windows or Mac, is the preferred equipment.
-For some subject areas Linux is preferred.
+Either a Windows or Mac laptop is generally the recommended equipment, although for some subject areas Linux is preferred.
 Although tablet computers and smartphones offer web browsers and Microsoft Teams applications, the small screen and keyboard are generally limiting when working online and with documents for long periods.

 It is generally a good idea to consider a mid-range model with adequate memory (RAM) and plenty of USB sockets.
 Cheaper models tend to have poor battery life and should be avoided.
-A good independent review site is Which.
+The independent review site Which has advice on buying a student laptop here.

 A mobile device